AldoSuba/docs.buf.build/docs/tour/use-remote-generation.md

 ---
-id: use-remote-generation
+id: use-generated-sdks
-title: 16 Bonus — Use remote generation
+title: 16 Bonus — Use generated SDKs
 ---

 In this section, you'll learn how to use Buf's Go Module Proxy to import the Go/gRPC client and